I-1-2-57.Evaluating Fee Petitions

 1. For cases in the Case Processing Management System (CPMS) only:

-2. For cases in the Hearings and Appeals Case Processing System (HACPS):
+2. For cases in the Hearing and Appeals Case Processing System (HACPS) or the Office of Appellate Operations Case Processing System (OAOCPS)

-• Complete the Fee Petition Screen in HACPS to document the rationale for setting the fee.
+OHO staff will complete the Fee Petition Screen in HACPS to document the rationale for setting the fee.
 The Fee Petition Screen replaces Form SSA-1178 (Evaluation of Fee Petition for Representation).
 Use the Fee Petition Screen to show the amount of the fee you find reasonable and to explain and document your rationale.
-The rationale must reflect how you set the fee using the factors in A.1. through A.8.
+OAO staff will complete this information using the SSA-1178 template in OAOCPS.
+The rationale must reflect how staff set the fee using the factors in A.1. through A.8.

-• If the amount of the fee you believe is reasonable is $12,000 or less, create the Authorization to Charge and Collect a Fee (SSA-1560A-U5) based on the selections made on the Fee Petition Screen.
+• If the amount of the fee you believe is reasonable is $12,000 or less, create the Authorization to Charge and Collect a Fee (e.g., SSA-1560A) based on the selections made on the Fee Petition Screen.